steezyinc/senior-ios-coding-challenge/README.md

     - [ ] I want to search without worrying about case sensitivity
     - [ ] I want my search results to show partial results e.g. searching "Anne" will return "Leanne" and "Anne"

 As an authenticated user:
-- [ ] I want to navigate to the /classes route to see what classes are available.
+- [ ] I want to navigate to the /classes View Controller to see what classes are available.
   - [ ] I want /classes to be the view the app launches to once the user is signed in.
   - [ ] I want to see a loading state when I fetch classes
 - [ ] I want to enter the class player when I click on a class thumbnail